-Students who fail to meet minimum requirements for attendance or academic progress are placed on warning and considered to be making satisfactory academic progress while during the warning period.
+Students who fail to meet minimum requirements for attendance or academic progress are placed on warning and, for the purpose of NACCAS policy requirements, are considered to be making satisfactory academic progress during the warning period.
 The student will be advised in writing on the actions required to attain satisfactory academic progress by the next evaluation.
-If at the end of the warning period, the student has still not met both the attendance and academic requirements, (s)he will be determined as NOT making satisfactory academic progress, will be deemed ineligible to receive Title IV funds, as applicable, and will be terminated from the program unless financial arrangements are made with the School in order to cover the loss of eligibility of Title IV Funding.
+If at the end of the warning period, the student has still not met both the attendance and academic requirements, (s)he will be determined as NOT making satisfactory academic progress, will be deemed ineligible to receive Title IV HEA funds, as applicable, and will be terminated from the program unless financial arrangements are made with the School to cover the loss of eligibility of Title IV HEA funding.